somsubhra88/Obsidian-Vault/Office/Coupon Platform.md

 ## Open Questions
-- Computational Efficiency: As in every step we have to calculate a
+- Computational Efficiency: As in every step we have to calculate inverse of a $d \times d$ matrix